akutz/go-generics-the-hard-way/03-getting-started/09-multiple-generic-types.md

 > receive zero to many numeric values

-Okay, this would be a variadic based on the generic constriant `Numeric`.
+Okay, this would be a variadic based on the generic constraint `Numeric`.
 Easy enough:

 ```golang
 func SomeFunc[T ~string, K Numeric](id T, sum SumFn[K], values ...K) {}